vdfuste/express-es6-template/README.md

-# Express Template
+# ES6 Express Template
-A simple Express.js template for Node.
+A simple ECMAScript Express.js template for Node.

 This template has:
 - express routes